Election-Tech-Initiative/ElectionGuard-SDK-Specification/Benaloh-Specification.md

 If E2E-verifiability and enhanced RLAs are both provided in the same election, there must be separate ballot encryptions (ideally, but not necessary, using separate election encryption keys) of each ballot.
 The E2E-verifiable data set must be distinguished from the enhanced RLA data set.
 Using the same data set for both applications would compromise voter privacy for voters whose ballots are selected for auditing.
 ## Acknowledgements
 The author is happy to thank Joey Dodds, Aleks Essex, Luke Myers, Vanessa Teague, Aaron Tomb, Daniel Wagner, Jake Waksbaum, and especially Greg Zaverucha for many helpful comments and suggestions on earlier versions of this specification.

+<a name="footnote1">1</a>[A Public Key Cryptosystem and a Signature Scheme based on Discrete Logarithms](https://link.springer.com/content/pdf/10.1007/3-540-39568-7_2.pdf)